carla-simulator/carla/Docs/build_linux_ue5.md

 bash -x  CarlaSetup.sh
 ```

-The Setup.sh script installs all the required packages, including Cmake, debian packages, Python packages and Unreal Engine 5.5 and sets up the necessary environment variables.
+The CarlaSetup.sh script installs all the required packages, including Cmake, debian packages, Python packages and Unreal Engine 5.5 and sets up the necessary environment variables.
 It also downloads the CARLA content, builds CARLA then launches the editor.

 Once this is complete, the script will launch the CARLA Unreal Engine 5 editor. **Note: This script can therefore take a long time to complete.**